Marseille, France

 What are the schools in Marseille like?

 "1.
 The International Bilingual School of Provence (IBS of Provence) is a renowned international school located near Marseille.
 It offers a bilingual curriculum from primary to high school, with a focus on English and French.
 The school also offers the International Baccalaureate (IB) program.
 More information can be found on their website: [https://www.ibsofprovence.com/en/](https://www.ibsofprovence.com/en/) 2.
 The Marseille International French School (EIFM) is a private school that offers a bilingual French-English education from kindergarten to high school.
 The school follows the French national curriculum but also offers the International Baccalaureate (IB) program.
 More details can be found on their website: [http://www.eifmarseille.com/](http://www.eifmarseille.com/) 3.
 The Lycée International Georges Duby is a public school located in Aix-en-Provence, near Marseille.
 It offers a bilingual French-English program and also has sections for other languages such as German, Spanish, and Italian.
 The school is known for its rigorous academic standards and its focus on international education.
 More information can be found on their website: [http://www.lyc-duby-aix.ac-aix-marseille.fr/spip/](http://www.lyc-duby-aix.ac-aix-marseille.fr/spip/) 4.
 The Ecole Privée Bilingue Internationale (EPBI) is a private bilingual school located in Marseille.
 It offers a bilingual French-English curriculum from preschool to high school.
 The school is known for its small class sizes and personalized approach to education.
 More details can be found on their website: [https://www.epbi.fr/](https://www.epbi.fr/) 5.
 The Lycée Marseilleveyre is a public school located in Marseille that offers a bilingual French-English program.
 The school is known for its strong academic standards and its focus on languages and international education.
-More information can be found on their website: [http://www.lyc-marseilleveyre.ac-aix-marseille.fr/spip/](http://www.lyc-marseilleveyre.ac-aix-marseille.fr/spip/)," said one parent with children at in Marseille.
+More information can be found on their website: [http://www.lyc-marseilleveyre.ac-aix-marseille.fr/spip/](http://www.lyc-marseilleveyre.ac-aix-marseille.fr/spip/)," remarked one parent with kids at in Marseille.

 "Marseille has a vibrant and diverse social scene.
 The city is known for its lively nightlife, with a wide range of bars, clubs, and music venues to choose from.
 There are also many restaurants and cafes where locals and tourists alike can enjoy the local cuisine and wine.
 Marseille is a multicultural city, and this is reflected in its social scene.
 There are numerous cultural events and festivals throughout the year, celebrating everything from music and film to food and wine.
 The city is also home to a number of museums and art galleries, providing plenty of opportunities for socializing and cultural enrichment.
 The city's location on the Mediterranean Sea also influences its social scene.
 Many locals and visitors enjoy spending time at the beach, swimming, sunbathing, or participating in water sports.
 There are also many boat tours and cruises available, offering a unique way to socialize and see the city.
 Marseille is also a sports-loving city, with football being particularly popular.
 Attending a match at the local stadium can be a great social event, with plenty of camaraderie and excitement.
 Overall, the social scene in Marseille is dynamic and varied, offering something for everyone.
-Whether you're interested in nightlife, culture, outdoor activities, or sports, you're sure to find plenty of opportunities for socializing in this vibrant French city," remarked one expat living in Marseille.
+Whether you're interested in nightlife, culture, outdoor activities, or sports, you're sure to find plenty of opportunities for socializing in this vibrant French city," commented one expat living in Marseille, France.

 What advice to expats in Marseille have about housing?

 "Expats in Marseille, advise that you should research the different neighborhoods before deciding where to live, as each has its own unique character and vibe.
 They recommend using a real estate agent to help navigate the housing market, as it can be quite competitive.
 It's also important to be aware that many apartments in Marseille are older and may not have modern amenities.
 Expats also suggest considering the proximity to public transportation when choosing a location, as traffic can be heavy in the city.
 They also recommend visiting potential homes in person before making a decision, as pictures can sometimes be misleading.
-Lastly, they advise to be prepared for a potentially lengthy and bureaucratic rental process, and to have all necessary documents ready in advance," wrote one expat living in Marseille.
+Lastly, they advise to be prepared for a potentially lengthy and bureaucratic rental process, and to have all necessary documents ready in advance," remarked one expat in Marseille.

 About the Author